hantsy/jakartaee11-sandbox/docs/jpa.md

 You could then use the `Persistence.generate(String persistenceUnit, Map<String, Object> properties)` method to generate schema scripts at the specified target paths.

-Jakarta Persistence 3.2 introduces the new `SchemaManager`, which allows you to validate, create, drop, and truncate the database schema according to the application's persistence configuration:
+Jakarta Persistence 3.2 introduces the new `SchemaManager`, which allows you to *validate*, *create*, *drop*, and *truncate* the database schema according to the existing persistence configuration:

 ```java
 emf.getSchemaManager().validate();